All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is walking enough to prevent muscle loss on GLP-1 medications?

-Walking is excellent for cardiovascular health and overall wellness, but it is not sufficient to prevent muscle loss.
-Walking is a low-resistance activity that does not provide enough stimulus to maintain upper body, core, or even significant lower body muscle mass.
+Walking is excellent for cardiovascular health and overall wellness, but it isn't sufficient to prevent muscle loss.
+Walking is a low-resistance activity that doesn't provide enough stimulus to maintain upper body, core, or even significant lower body muscle mass.
 You need resistance training, whether with weights, bands, or bodyweight exercises, to send the "keep this muscle" signal to your body.

 Can GLP-1 muscle loss affect my metabolism long-term?